Technology Transfer Office

 - Facilitating new campus company formation and development

-- Provision of incubator space and mentoring services for start-up businesses at the Nexus Innovation Centre
+- Providing support for new high potential start-up businesses at the Nexus Innovation Centre

 Knowledge Transfer Ireland (KTI) works with business, investors, higher education institutes, state research organisations, research funders and government agencies to facilitate the transfer of state-funded technology, ideas and expertise to businesses to drive innovation.
 The KTI website provides additional information on funding available and what to expect when engaging with a higher education institute such as the University of Limerick.

-UL Technology Transfer Office has partnered with Limerick Institute of Technology (LIT) and the Insitute of Technology, Tralee (ITT) to form the Midwest Technology Transfer Consortium.
-The aim of the Consortium is share technology transfer resources and expertise to deliver a professional and responsive service to Industry, spin out companies and our academic communities.
+UL Technology Transfer Office has partnered with Limerick Institute of Technology (LIT) to form the Limerick Technology Transfer Consortium.
+The aim of the Consortium is to share technology transfer resources and expertise to deliver a professional and responsive service to Industry, spin out companies and our academic communities.

 The consortium will increase Industry engagement with its members and provide enhanced support for existing and new companies.
 This is facilitated by a consistent approach across the Consortium to the delivery of services such as technology transfer, research collaboration and licencing of intellectual property.

-For more information on the Midwest Consortium please contact: Dr. Joan O’Sullivan.
+For more information on the Limerick Consortium please contact: Dr. Joan O’Sullivan.